Rural Texas county's top leaders were asleep, out of town during initial hours of flood crisis

 KERRVILLE, Texas — (AP) — Two top leaders in a rural Texas county were asleep and a third was out of town in the initial hours of a catastrophic flood that came barreling through the region, causing widespread destruction and killing more than 130 people earlier this month.

-Kerr County's sheriff and its emergency management director both acknowledged Thursday during a legislative hearing that they were asleep when it first became apparent that a major flood event was unfolding.
-Moreover, Judge Rob Kelly, the top executive of Kerr County, was out of town on July 4, the day of the flood.
+Kerr County's sheriff and its emergency management director both acknowledged Thursday during a legislative hearing that they were asleep in the early morning hours of July 4, even after emergency calls were coming into county dispatchers and it became apparent that a major flood event was unfolding.
+Moreover, Judge Rob Kelly, the top executive of Kerr County, was out of town on the day of the flood.

 Their testimony, which came during a joint House and Senate panel of lawmakers who visited the hard-hit Texas Hill Country, was the first indication of the whereabouts of the trio of men who were charged with preparing for the impending weather and dispatching resources to rescue those affected.
 It also revealed a lack of on-duty leadership in the key initial moments of the flooding that killed at least 136 people, including 27 youths and counselors at an all-girls camp.